Neo23x0/exotron/README.md

 4. Runs samples in a `.\samples` sub directory (of the SFX)
 5. Exports the Eventlog and Sysmon entries as CSV to files on disk (which can then be downloaded as "dropped files")

+# Downsides / Todo's

+- The report will be a mess as it contains all processes that the exotron wrapper has caused in the session
+- Filter some of the actions caused by ExoTron from the eventlogs during the export

 # Getting started

 1. Download Sysmon from the Microsoft [website](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) and place it in the folder `.\Sysmon`